PBS 58 of X — Bootstrap Breakpoints

 If we now try make this behave properly on medium-sized devices (and larger) by adding

-In bootstrap all columns have an implicit order of zero, and columns are sorted by order first, and only when multiple columns share the same order does their position within the markup come into play.
-So, by default, all columns have an order of zero, so its their order within the markup that we see reflected visually in the page.
+In Bootstrap all columns have an implicit order of zero.
+Columns are sorted by order first, and only when multiple columns share the same order does their position within the markup come into play.
+By default, all columns have an order of zero, so their order within the markup is what we see reflected visually in the page.

 order-md-2.
 There are order classes from 1 to 12 for